mustafa-droid18/Blender-Plugin/README.md

-# Niloom AI Script Assistant
+# Blender AI Script Assistant

-The **Niloom AI Script Assistant** is a Blender plugin that uses natural language prompts to generate executable Blender Python (`bpy`) scripts.
+The **Blender AI Script Assistant** is a Blender plugin that uses natural language prompts to generate executable Blender Python (`bpy`) scripts.
 It integrates with Hugging Face's language models to assist users in automating modeling and simulation tasks inside Blender.

 ## Features